 Genus and species

-Just think of plant names like your family name followed by your Christian name: Titchmarsh Alan, except that plants are called by their Genus and species: Rosa rugosa.
+Just think of plant names like your family name followed by your first name: Avery, Jodi, except that plants are called by their Genus and species: Inula helenium.

-Etiquette demands that the Latin name be in italics, with a capital letter for the Genus, lower case for the species.
+Formality (that helps prevent confusion) insists that the Latin name be in italics.
+The capital letter for the Genus and the lower case for the species.

-So, I hear you cry, some plants have three Latin names, separated by subsp., or var.
+But!
+(I hear you whine) some plants have three Latin names, separated by spp., subsp., or var.
 Some have an ‘x’.
 And what’s with the words in quote marks that aren’t in italics?
-Well, here goes…
+To explain…

-In the wild, there will be the ‘species’ plant, which just has the Genus and species name.
-But nature is a contrary beast and plants may evolve that are very similar to the ‘species’ but have subtle differences.
+There will be the ‘species’ plant in the wild which has a Genus and species name.
+But nature can be discrepant and there are plants that intermingle and are quite similar to the ‘species’ but have nuanced differences.

-A subspecies is a distinct variant, usually based on geographical location, and its name is written Genus species subsp.
-Subspecies.
-For example, here’s a spurge called Euphorbia characias subsp. wulfenii.
+A subspecies is a decidedly different variety, usually based on geographical location, and its name is written Genus species subsp.
+(Subspecies).
+For example, here’s a henbit called Lamium maculatum subsp. album.

 A variety is a plant that has a slightly different natural botanical structure.
 Its name is written Genus species var. variety.
-For example, Phyllostachys nigra var. henonis is a variety of black bamboo.
+For example, Sambucus racemona var. racemona is a variety of Elderberry.

 A form is a plant that has a minor difference to the species, such as leaf color, flower color or fruit.
 Its name is written Genus species f. form.
 The form Rosa rugosa f. alba has white flowers.
 Often the ‘f’ is left out, so you will see the name written Rosa rugosa alba.